znamlab/iss-preprocess/docs/registration.md

 ### Find tile shifts

 We estimate how much overlap there is between tiles (and therefore how much we need to shift them to merge) by phase correlation.
+This is done for each acquisition for one reference tile and is used for everything.
+No need to re-run for each ROI.

 This is done by calling:
 ```python